 Blades: Modern turbines typically use three blades, although other configurations are possible.
 Turbine blades are typically manufactured from fibreglassreinforced polyester or epoxy resin.
 However, new materials, such as carbon fibre, are being introduced to provide the high strength-to-weight ratio needed for the ever larger wind turbine blades being developed.
 It is also possible to manufacture the blades from laminated wood, although this will restrict the size.

 Generator: The generator is housed in the nacelle and converts the mechanical energy from the rotor to electrical energy.
 Typically, generators operate at 690 volt (V) and provide three-phase alternating current (AC).
 Doubly-fed induction generators are standard, although permanent magnet and asynchronous generators are also used for direct-drive designs.
+Learn more about this when you contact experts who provide generator installation in Clarksville, TN.

 Transformer: The transformer is often housed inside the tower of the turbine.
 The medium-voltage output from the generator is stepped up by the transformer to between 10 kV to 35 kV; depending on the requirements of the local grid.

 Bottomline: For Pakistani companies interested in indigenous development of small wind turbines (0.2kW - 100 kW) a good point to start is to develop rotor blades and towers which contribute to 30% cost of an on-shore wind power project (this increases to 50% for off-shore projects).
 The material used could be steel or wood which is easily available in the local market.
 One can also experiment with lighter materials that increase the efficiency of the system.
 A small wind power project of 3000 Watts can easily support all the appliances of a typical household in Pakistan (except the heavy loads such as air conditioners or large freezers/refrigerators).
+Power and utilities systems that connect organizations and homes are essential types of critical infrastructure—a realization that has not gone unnoticed by cyber criminals.
+This threat is only exacerbated by the modernization of OT networks that control critical infrastructure.
+Without traditional utility cybersecurity measures in place, these critical infrastructures are left at risk.
+Companies that handle power utilities can learn more about cybersecurity solutions here.